Wednesday, July 29, 2020

 Mountain bikers use the this trail, even though it is often wet and their bikes leave deep channels.

-The bikers seem to come more frequently from the east, via the Little Bald Knob Road and the trails that access that road, because it is a shorter access to the trail coming from the east if you are headed generally south.
+The bikers seem to come more frequently from the east, via the Little Bald Knob Road and the trails that access that road, because it is a shorter access to the trail coming from the north if you are headed generally south.
 The trail is unmarked where it meets Little Bald Knob Road, except for a blazed tree.
 Note that this part of Little Bald Knob Road is behind a seasonal gate, so its northernmost section (including from the Reddish Knob Road to this trail) is open to vehicles from September 1 through December 31 each year.

-The Great Eastern Trail, which extends from New York to Alabama, uses the eastern prong of this trail southbound, then turns onto the main North River Trail, heading to the North River Road.
+The Great Eastern Trail, which extends from New York to Alabama, also uses the eastern prong of this trail southbound, then turns onto the main North River Trail, heading to the North River Road.

 To the west, the trail ascends though a field of Black Cohosh and becomes somewhat overgrown.